dk0m/LibgenPy/README.md

 # Print the book's links
 print(book.links)

-# Download the book and save it to 'CookingBook.pdf'
+# Download the book and save it to 'CookingBook.pdf', Call 'onDownload' once it has finished downloading.
 book.download('CookingBook.pdf', onDownload)
 ```